 Stay Clean and Organized

-With space in an RV being limited, it is important to stay organized.
+With space in an RV is limited, it is important to stay organized.
 This helps keep the place tidy and you can quickly find what you need.
 Try to put things in an intuitive place.
-Think about the flow of your lifestyle throughout the RV and make sure items you use daily are easily accessible, and in a convenient location.
+Think about the flow of your lifestyle throughout the RV and make sure the items you use daily are easily accessible, and in a convenient location.

 Pack your clothes according to the season.
 If it’s winter, you don’t need tank tops, shorts, dresses, or anything of that sort.
 If you have the space or are living in your RV solo, you may be able to pack your seasonal clothing into bins under your bed or store it in harder-to-access spaces.
 Basically, if you don’t wear it, don’t make it accessible.
 Have a laundry bag that is easily accessible.
 If you have a separate car, you can use that for laundry.